yochaigal/cairn/wip/2e/setting-seeds.md

 ## The Realm

 A **Realm** is a general term for the combination of terrain, political boundaries, and people that live in a particular place.
 This term can also refer to the overall "theme" of your setting, as well as the sorts of adventures the player characters will get up to.
 Realms are defined by the culture of the people that live there, their ambitions, their resources, and the Factions that rule them.
+Each realm is made up of four or more regions, connected through the overarching theme.

 ### Materials Required